-Designwise, RIPE Atlas is more oriented toward research and academics \cite{b1}.
-Network engineers, researchers, and ISPs use it to make large-scale measurements \cite{b1}.
-On the other hand, \SystemName{} values simplicity and ease of use for all users, including researchers and non-technicals \cite{b1}.
-Its primary use cases are benchmarking DevOps, monitoring CDN, and fast diagnostics by teams in real-time troubleshooting \cite{b1}.
-It aims for casual/commercial use and has official integrations for platforms such as Slack and GitHub \cite{b1}.
+\GlobalpingSystemName{} is intended for casual/commercial use and offers official integrations with platforms such as Slack and GitHub \cite{b1}.
 We are not aware of any official integrations for RIPE Atlas.
-However, users can still build custom tools with RIPE Atlas API to send notifications or data to platforms such as Slack.
-Another shortcoming is that Bajpai et al. showed that RIPE Atlas probes' AS-based distribution is heavily skewed, limiting measurement capabilities from a specific origin-AS \cite{b6}.
-We are not aware of a researcher indicating a similar shortcoming with \SystemName{}.
+However, users can still build custom tools with the RIPE Atlas API to send notifications or data to platforms such as Slack.
+Another flaw is that Bajpai et al. showed that the AS-based distribution of RIPE Atlas probes is heavily skewed, limiting the measurement capabilities of a specific origin AS \cite{b6}.
+We are not aware of a researcher who indicates a similar shortcoming to \GlobalpingSystemName{}.

 In contrast to RIPE Atlas, PerfOps takes a more enterprise-oriented approach.
-PerfOps is a commercial network analytics tool that helps DNS and CDN providers troubleshoot their network by collecting performance metrics by measuring their resources \cite{b3}.
-The DigiCert company owns PerfOps, and it has over 300 testing servers around the globe \cite{b3}.
-PerfOps offers companies comprehensive monitoring, benchmarking, and optimization of traffic routing across CDNs, DNS, and cloud services \cite{b3}.
-PerfOps also helps optimize traffic and perform load balancing to assist companies in improving their content delivery through the analysis and comparison of various infrastructure providers \cite{b3}.
-On the other hand, \SystemName{} focuses on targeting all users with a simple interface and low barrier of entry.
+PerfOps is a commercial network analytics tool that helps DNS and CDN providers troubleshoot their networks by collecting performance metrics and measuring resource usage \cite{b3}.
+DigiCert owns PerfOps and has more than 300 testing servers worldwide \cite{b3}.
+PerfOps offers companies comprehensive monitoring, benchmarking, and optimization of traffic routing on CDNs, DNS, and cloud services \cite{b3}.
+PerfOps also helps optimize traffic and perform load balancing to improve content delivery by analyzing and comparing various infrastructure providers \cite{b3}.
+On the other hand, \GlobalpingSystemName{} focuses on attracting all users with a simple interface and a low entry barrier.

-Another enterprise-oriented tool, Cedexis, is a SaaS-based internet traffic management platform designed to offer automated, predictive, and cost-optimal routing of application, video, and web content \cite{b4}.
-Cedexis has been a part of Citrix Systems since 2018.
-It enables enterprises to divert their traffic across any number of CDNs based on real-time performance metrics \cite{b4}.
-Core competencies for Cedexis include gathering real-time performance data and then using that information to make intelligent routing decisions to ensure users' content comes from the fastest possible location \cite{b4}.
+Another enterprise-oriented tool, Cedexis, is a SaaS-based Internet traffic management platform designed to offer automated, predictive, and cost-optimal routing of application, video, and web content \cite{b4}.
+Cedexis has been part of Citrix Systems since 2018.
+It enables companies to divert their traffic through any number of CDNs based on real-time performance metrics \cite{b4}.
+The core competencies of Cedexis include collecting real-time performance data and using that information to make intelligent routing decisions, ensuring that users' content comes from the fastest possible location \cite{b4}.